Dominik Jackson

-Dominik Jackson (born 21 April 1984 in Scampton, Lincolnshire) is a British racing driver.
+Dominik Jackson (born 21 April 1984 in Scampton, Lincolnshire) is a former British racing driver.
 He started his career in UK karting, before going to Germany to compete in the Formula BMW ADAC Series.
 He has also raced in Formula Palmer Audi.
 Due to his lack of funding, he very rarely competes a full series championship.
 His last current drive was for Tottenham Hotspur in the Superleague Formula in the 2008 season for the Portuguese round.